×

 • Steroid injections

-Surgery for carpal tunnel syndrome may be appropriate if symptoms are severe and do not respond to other treatments.
-The surgical procedure for this condition is called “carpal tunnel release.”
-There are two methods of surgery, including open carpal tunnel release and endoscopic carpal tunnel release.
-The goal of surgery is to release pressure on the median nerve by cutting the ligament that forms the roof of the tunnel.
+Surgery for carpal tunnel syndrome may be appropriate if symptoms are severe and do not respond to conservative treatment methods.
+The surgical procedure for this condition is called carpal tunnel release.
+There are two methods of performing this procedure: open carpal tunnel release and endoscopic carpal tunnel release.
+No matter how it is performed, the goal of this procedure is to release pressure on the median nerve by cutting the ligament that forms the roof of the tunnel.
 By increasing the size of the carpal tunnel, pressure on the median nerve decreases.
-In most cases, carpal tunnel surgery is done on an outpatient basis using minimally-invasive techniques to minimize health risks and recovery time.
+In most cases, carpal tunnel surgery is done on an outpatient basis using minimally-invasive techniques to reduce health risks and recovery time.

 Following surgery, you should expect some pain, swelling, and discomfort.
-During the healing process, your ligaments grow back together over time while allowing more room for the nerve.
-Your doctor will encourage you to elevate your hand above your heart and move your fingers to reduce swelling and prevent stiffness.
-Minor soreness in your palm may last for several weeks or months.
-Grip and pinch strength usually returns 2 to 3 months after the surgical procedure, however you will be able to use your hand for light activities.
+During the healing process, your ligaments grow back together over time, while allowing more room for the nerve.
+Your doctor will encourage you to elevate your hand above your heart and move your fingers often to reduce swelling and prevent stiffness.
+Minor soreness in your palm may last for several weeks to months.
+Grip and pinch strength usually returns 2 to 3 months after surgery, however, you will still be able to use your hand for light activities.
 Talk to your doctor about when you can return to work and whether you will have any restrictions on normal work activities following your surgery.

 There are no proven strategies to prevent carpal tunnel syndrome from developing.
 However, you can minimize the stress on your hands and wrists using the following methods: